ealgis/ealgis/README.md

 Installation
 ------------

 EAlGIS is intended to be run within docker.

-To get started:
+To get started create this directory structure in the root directory:

+    dev/
+      pg_log/
+      geoserver/

+Then just:

     docker-compose up